 - A. Medical Staff Quality Assessment Committee provides direct oversight for the PIC.
 PIC is an executive committee with departmental representatives within the Tahoe Forest Health System, presenting their QA/PI findings as assigned.
 The goal of this committee is to achieve optimal patient outcomes by making sure that all staff participate in performance improvement activities.
 Departmental Directors, or their designee, review assigned quality metrics biannually at the PIC (See Attachment C QA PI Reporting Measures).
 Performance improvement includes collecting data, analyzing the data, and taking action to improve.
 Director of Quality and Regulations is responsible for processes related to this committee. - B. The Performance Improvement Committee will: - 1.
 Oversee the Performance Improvement activities of TFHS including data collection, data analysis, improvement, and communication to stakeholders - 2.
-Set performance improvement priorities that focus on high-risk, high volume, or problem prone areas - 3.
-Guide the department to and/or provide the resources to achieve improvement - 4.
+Set performance improvement priorities and provide the resources to achieve improvement - 3.
 Reviews requests for chartered Performance Improvement Teams.
 Requests for teams may come from committees, department or individual employees.
-Not all performance improvement efforts require a chartered team; - 5.
+Not all performance improvement efforts require a chartered team; - 4.
 Report the committee's activities quarterly to the Medical Staff Quality Committee.